Chaki Khela

 Playing Area: A flat, open space is required, such as a village ground measuring 100 sq feet. divided into two courts by a midline.

-The matches are played in a field measuring 100 square feet with the boundary demarcated by bamboo sticks at the four corners, striking a similarity with a football field.
-Each match has duration of 20 minutes with an interval of five minutes.
+The matches are played in a square field measuring 100 feet length and breadth, with the boundary demarcated by bamboo sticks at the four corners, striking a similarity with a football field.
+Each match has a duration of 20 minutes with an interval of five minutes.

-If the ball swings in the air and crosses over the boundary, theplayer scores six points for his team.
+If the Chaki swings in the air and crosses over the boundary, the player scores six points for his team.
 If it rolls along the ground through the area of the rival team to cross the boundary, it is counted as four points.

 Players decide the order through a toss or a simple counting method.